sondernextdoor/HyperVeil/README.md

 # SMM Driver Implementation for Anti-Cheat Bypass

-Below is a comprehensive implementation guide for creating an SMM driver to bypass anti-cheat, anti-malware, and other swcurity systems:
+Below is a comprehensive implementation guide for creating an SMM driver to bypass anti-cheat, anti-malware, and other security systems:

 ## Core Implementation